 The Board will hold its annual organizational meeting on the first Tuesday in July.
 The Board may, by resolution, choose to hold the meeting on a date during the first 15 days in July that is not a legal holiday.

-The District Clerk will call the meeting to order, and preside until the election of a new president.
+The District Clerk will call the meeting to order and preside until the election of a new president.
 The order of business to be conducted at the organizational meeting will include items required or implied by state law and/or regulation.
 The Board may also conduct general District business, including properly entering into executive session, if necessary.

 I. Oath of Office

-The District Clerk will administer and countersign the oath of office to newly-elected and re-elected Board members in attendance at the meeting.
+The District Clerk will administer and countersign the oath of office to newly-elected and re-elected Board trustees in attendance at the meeting.
 The oath will conform to Article XIII-1 of the New York State Constitution, and Section 10 of the Public Officers Law.
 Any oaths taken outside of the annual organizational meeting will be entered into the minutes of the next Board meeting.
-No new Board member will be permitted to take office or vote until they have taken the oath of office.
+No new Board trustee will be permitted to take office or vote until they have taken the oath of office.

 II.
 Election of Board Officers